 Fall Foliage Map: If you are looking to catch the fall foliage season, the best place to start is the Smoky Mountains Fall Foliage Map (it covers the whole US—not just the Smokys!).
 This is an interactive, predictive map that is updated each year based on the weather conditions experienced during the spring and summer months.
 And should give you a good sense of when your region will be in full colors.

 Check With Local Ranger Stations: Ranger stations can be a wealth of local, non-internet-searchable information.
 Current foliage conditions, nearby hikes with the best colors, and even best campgrounds.
 You will have to call and speak with somebody, but you’ll be able to get a lot of nuanced information about the area.

 Look up where you are interested in camping and check which ranger station it is covered under.
 Note: most ranger stations have limited daytime calling hours.

 Make a Campsite Reservation: One of the big perks of fall camping is the ability to make a reservation on somewhat short notice.
-Throughout the summer, most campgrounds are completely booked out for weeks, but after Labor Day you’ll have a chance to snag some open spots a few days or weeks in advance.
+Throughout the summer, most campgrounds are completely booked out for weeks, but after Labor Day you’ll have a chance to snag some open spots a few weeks or even a few days in advance.